mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_accessibility/index.md

 ## Including keyboard users

 At this point, we've accomplished all of the features we set out to implement.
 A user can add a new task, check and uncheck tasks, delete tasks, or edit task names.
-And they can filter their task list by all, active, or completed tasks.
+Also, they can filter their task list by all, active, or completed tasks.

-Or, at least: they can do all of these things with a mouse.
+Or, at least, they can do all of these things with a mouse.
 Unfortunately, these features are not very accessible to keyboard-only users.
 Let's explore this now.

 ## Exploring the keyboard usability problem